Bedroom count

 Share of Fort Worth rentals at each price point

-Average rent prices in Fort Worth have remained the same over the last month and have increased by 4% since last year.
+Average rent prices in Fort Worth have decreased by 3% over the last month and have increased by 3% since last year.

 Rent prices on this page are calculated on a rolling 30-day basis and updated daily.